-Even though many franchise agreements are submitted to franchisees on a “take it or leave it” basis, using the rationale that all agreements must be the same to ensure consistency, such agreements are often very detailed and contain points which may appear to be of little consequence but which could create major issues if you are unaware of the implications.
+Even though many franchise contracts are submitted to franchisees on a “take it or leave it” basis, using the rationale that all agreements must be the same to ensure consistency, such agreements are often very detailed and contain points which may appear to be of little consequence but which could create major issues if you are unaware of the implications.

-Enquiries are also recommended of other franchisees to find out their experiences of operating the franchise and any pitfalls.
+It’s generally a good idea to seek information from existing franchisees to find out their experiences of operating the franchise and any pitfalls.
 Many franchisors will try and restrict who can be approached and to slant this process, which is another good reason for having the right advice.

 Franchisees should also carefully consider the exit provisions and ability to sell on the franchise, together with costs such as property costs and the terms of any lease of premises associated with buying the franchise.